Justin Boston: 2015

-In November 2014, it was announced that Boston and Zloop had signed with Kyle Busch Motorsports to run the full 2015 Camping World Truck Series season in the 54 Toyota Tundra in a two-year contract, replacing Darrell Wallace Jr. Shannon Rursch was named crew chief for the effort.
+In November 2014, it was announced that Boston and Zloop had signed with Kyle Busch Motorsports to run the full 2015 Camping World Truck Series season in the 54 Toyota Tundra in a two-year contract, replacing Bubba Wallace Shannon Rursch was named crew chief for the effort.
 After nine races and while sitting 12th in the points standings, Boston and KBM parted ways, replaced by Christopher Bell and other drivers.
 Initial reports stated that Boston and KBM parted ways due to lack of performance and requests for internal changes by Boston not being met.
 Later reports, however, stated that KBM released Boston due to sponsor Zloop breaching its agreement with the team.
 The company had initially signed on to be the primary sponsor, but only appeared in two races.
 It was revealed in August that Zloop failed to make payments to KBM, leading the team to sue the company and Boston for $4.025 million.
 In 2016, bankruptcy proceedings revealed that Zloop and Boston's father spent more money on Boston's racing career than any other expenditure for the company.